williambergmann/advanced-redux-actions-practice/README.md

 ###  Reducers -- A template has been provided
   * Create Reducers in reducers/index.js

-  * Look at state.js and create a reducer for each piece of state
+  * Look at state.js and create a reducer function for each piece of state.
+The function name should have the same name as the property of state you are referencing.
+See the next section.

   * Remember reducers take 2 parameters: `state`, and `action`

-  * Remember to give state a default value appropriate for what type it is in the reducer.
-Number, string, array, object
+  * Remember to give the state parameter a default value appropriate for what type it is in the reducer.
+Number, string, array, object, etc. That means if the reducer is for `currentCount` which we know is a number by searching for "currentCount" in state.js, then set the default value equal to 0.
+If the reducer is called users, which we can see is an array (again in state.js) then use `[]` for the default value, etc.

-  * Remember to return state if the reducer doesn't care about the action
+  * Remember to return state if the reducer doesn't care about the action.
+That means, `return state` in the default switch case.

   * You will need to decide which reducer cares about which action type

-  * Combine reducers and export
+  * Combine reducers and export.
+To combine reducers, import the `{ combineReducers }` function from `redux` and give it an object with all the reducers we just created.
+    * `export default combineReducers({ ... })`

 ### Make these reducers
   * currentCount
-    * if "INCREASE_COUNTER" of "DECREASE_COUNTER" should return the current count plus one or minus one, depending on the action
+    * if "INCREASE_COUNTER" or "DECREASE_COUNTER", it should return the current count plus one or minus one, depending on the action

   * specialText
-    * if "SET_SPECIAL_TEXT" should return the action value
+    * if "SET_SPECIAL_TEXT", it should return the action value (`action.value`)

   * currentCity
-    * if "SET_CURRENT_CITY" should return the action value
+    * if "SET_CURRENT_CITY", it should return the action value

   * users
-    * if "REMOVE_USER" OR "ADD_USER" should return slice(1) to remove the first user or [...state,action.value] to add a user
+    * if "REMOVE_USER" or "ADD_USER", it should return `state.slice(1)` to remove the first user or `[...state,action.value]` to add a user

   * currentTemp
-    * if "SET_TEMP" should return action value
+    * if "SET_TEMP", it should return action value

   * isLoading
-    * if "SET_IS_LOADING" should return action value
+    * if "SET_IS_LOADING", it should return action value

   * videoURL
-    * if "SET_VIDEO_URL" should return action value
+    * if "SET_VIDEO_URL", it should return action value

   * searchText
-    * if "SET_SEARCH_TEXT" should return action value
+    * if "SET_SEARCH_TEXT", it should return action value

   * currentUserSort
-    * if "SET_CURRENT_USER_SORT" should return action value
+    * if "SET_CURRENT_USER_SORT", it should return action value

   * videoScale
-    * if "SET_VIDEO_SCALE" should return action value
+    * if "SET_VIDEO_SCALE", it should return action value

 ### Create Actions in actions/index.js -- A template has been provided
+  * The actions are written below in sudo-code.
+Please write them the way the examples are written in actions/index.js

   * increaseCounter()
     * type = "INCREASE_COUNTER"

   * decreaseCounter()
     * type = "DECREASE_COUNTER"

   * setSpecialText(text)
     * type = "SET_SPECIAL_TEXT"
     * value = text

   * removeUser()
     * type = "REMOVE_USER"

   * addUser(user)
     * type = "ADD_USER"
     * value = user

   * setSearchText(text)
     * type = "SET_SEARCH_TEXT"
     * value = text

   * setIsLoading(isLoading)
     * type = "SET_IS_LOADING"
     * value = isLoading

   * setTemp(temp)
     * type = "SET_TEMP"
     * value = temp

   * setCurrentCity(city)
     * type = "SET_CURRENT_CITY"
     * value = city

   * setVideoURL(URL)
     * type = "SET_VIDEO_URL"
     * value = URL

   * setCurrentUserSort(sort)
     * type = "SET_CURRENT_USER_SORT"
     * value = sort

   * setVideoScale(scale)
     * type = "SET_VIDEO_SCALE"
     * value = scale